UniversalDependencies/docs/_v2/form_vs_function.md

 * Non-possessive personal, reflexive or reciprocal pronouns are always tagged `PRON`.
 * Possessives vary across languages.
 In some languages the above tests put them in the `DET` category.
 In others, they are more like a normal personal pronoun in a specific case (often the genitive), or a personal pronoun with an adposition; they are tagged `PRON`.
 * When in doubt, the category should be based on what the traditional grammar of the language says.
 * Ideally, language-specific documentation should list pronominal words and their category.
-These are all closed classes.
+These are all closed classes so it should not be difficult.

 ## Morphological features